getify/Functional-Light-JS/apA.md

 Do you see how `shortEnoughReducer(..)` has taken the place of `listCombination(..)` inside `longAndShortEnoughReducer(..)`?
 Why does that work?

 Because **the shape of a `reducer(..)` and the shape of `listCombination(..)` are the same.** In other words, a reducer can be used as a combination function for another reducer; that's how they compose!
-The `listCombination(..)` function makes the first reducer, then *that reducer* can be as the combination function to make the next reducer, and so on.
+The `listCombination(..)` function makes the first reducer, then *that reducer* can be used as the combination function to make the next reducer, and so on.

 Let's test out our `longAndShortEnoughReducer(..)` with a few different values: